seanbutler/Seeds/ThrowingThings/article.md

 _Sean Butler_

-**I DON'T LIKE PERLIN NOISE.**

-There I said it.
+__I DON'T LIKE PERLIN NOISE__ There I said it.
 Gosh I feel better already!
-Though, this improved feeling does perhaps come at the risk of committing procedural blasphemy*.
+Though, this improved feeling does perhaps come at the risk of committing procedural blasphemy[^1].
 Many procedural developers would say Perlin Noise is incredibly useful and, of course, they'd be right.

+## The Problem with Noise

 As a multilayered, scaled, random-ish waveform Perlin Noise can be put to use in many ways.
 Clouds, Waves, Mountains, Islands, Caves, Lava Lamps, Economies, etc. Perlin & other similar noise systems generate these kinds of structures easily because they can generate an output with a repeating, but never quite the same pattern.
 One of the valuable aspect of the algorithm's output is that the variations in the data can all be of a similar scale.
-This similarity of scale allows us to use the output as a source for rolling hills or islands or other features which should all be different, but are created by the same processes so should be of similar scale.
+This similarity of scale allows us to use the output as a source for rolling hills or oceanic islands or other features which should all be different, but are created by the same processes so should be of similar scale.

 In their vanilla form, the landscapes generated from Perlin noise tend to have a characteristic shape.
 Luckily for us we can influence that shape.
 So, most developers put in additional manipulations to create the geographic structures we all enjoy.

 One particular way is to provide a variable increasing scale on the y-axis.
 This has the desirable effect of making the higher points of the landscape more pointy.
 Which more accurately matches the profiles of mountains and hills in the world around us.

 ![](./assets/Main_ridge_of_the_cuillin_in_skye_arp.png)